 Environmental and Behavioral Changes

-• Sleep plays a crucial role in maintaining hormonal balance and overall health.
-Aim for 7-9 hours of quality sleep per night to support sperm motility.
+Maintaining hormonal balance and overall health requires sufficient sleep.
+Aiming for 7-9 hours of restful sleep every night will help support sperm motility.

 Nutritional Interventions

-• Lean Proteins: Lean protein sources, such as chicken, turkey, and fish, provide essential amino acids that support sperm production and motility.
+Lean Proteins: Essential amino acids from lean protein sources like chicken, turkey, and fish help support both sperm production and motility.

-• Fertility issues can be emotionally challenging.
-Counseling and therapy can provide emotional support and help manage stress, which can indirectly improve sperm motility.
+Fertility issues can be emotionally challenging.
+Through counseling and therapy people receive emotional support and stress management assistance which leads to better sperm motility.

 Advanced Treatments

-• IUI involves placing washed and concentrated sperm directly into the uterus, bypassing the need for sperm to travel through the cervix.
-This can be particularly useful for men with low sperm motility.
+IUI is a procedure where washed and concentrated sperm is injected directly into the uterus eliminating the requirement for sperm to pass through the cervix.
+Men with low sperm motility find this approach particularly useful.